Psychological testing: Personality tests

 Personality tests assess constructs that are thought to be the constituents of personality.
 Examples of personality constructs include traits in the Big Five, such as introversion-extroversion and conscientiousness.
 Personality constructs are thought to be dimensional.
 Personality measures are used in research and in the selection of employees.
 They include self-report and observer-report scales.
-Examples of norm-referenced personality tests include the NEO-PI, the 16PF, the OPQ, and the FFPI-C.
+Examples of norm-referenced personality tests include the NEO-PI, the 16PF Questionnaire, the Occupational Personality Questionnaires, and the Five-Factor Personality Inventory.

-The IPIP scales are assess the same personality traits that the NEO and the other scales assess but IPIP scales and items are available free of charge.
+The International Personality Item Pool (IPIP) scales assess the same traits that the NEO and other personality scales assess.
+All IPIP scales and items are in the public domain and, therefore, are available free of charge.

 Projective tests

 Projective testing originated in the first half of the 1900s.

-Examples of projective tests are story-telling, drawings, or sentence-completion tasks.
+The idea animating projective tests is that the examinee is thought to project hidden aspects of his or her personality, including unconscious content, onto the ambiguous stimuli presented in the test.
+Examples of projective tests include Rorschach test, Thematic apperception test, and the Draw-A-Person test.
+Available evidence, however, suggests that projective tests have limited validity.